 Here’s what the Almanac says about the two Western Canadian regional zones:

-British Columbia may be more wet than white this winter, and it will bear the brunt of winter’s chill, with colder-than-average temperatures that include occasional face-freezing frigidity in January and February.
-The province will also have above-normal precipitation and below-normal snowfall.
-The coldest periods will be in mid-December and early January, from late January into early February, and in mid- and late February, with the snowiest periods in late December, early to mid-January and early February.
+Winter will be colder than normal, with above-normal precipitation and below-normal snowfall.
+The coldest periods will be in mid-December and early January, from late January into early February, and in mid- and late February, with the snowiest periods in late December, early to mid-January, and early February.